No kidding: Dozens of goats chow down in Idaho neighborhood

 BOISE, Idaho (AP) — About 100 escaped goats have munched on manicured lawns in Idaho’s capital city before being rounded up and hauled away.

-Multiple news outlets captured the goats calmly eating grass and shrubs in a Boise neighborhood Friday morning before a trailer arrived applause from neighborhood residents.
+Multiple news outlets captured the goats calmly eating grass and shrubs in a Boise neighborhood Friday morning before a trailer arrived amid applause from neighborhood residents.

 It’s not clear where the goats came from or how they got loose.